akshatja1n/cse15l-lab-reports/lab-report-5-week-10.md

 \[bar*\]

-This is because the part of the string in the parentheses is encapsulated in parentheses, which makes that part a title for the link.
+This is because the part of the string in the parentheses is encapsulated in quotes, which makes that part a title for the link.
 A title refers to the text that shows up when hovering over a link.
 In this case, that title is ti*tle.

 ### My Output
 My output was: